 One of the promising graduates of the program was hired by the Rehabilitation Center from which he ultimately retired while other graduates worked in a number of responsible posts in private companies, and the public sector.

-The Social Work Foundation has created and run a number of co-funded programs to deal with social problems such as:
+The Social Work Foundation has implemented numerous programs, funded by various sources, to tackle social problems such as:

-- Work and social incorporation and rehabilitation for individuals with physical handicaps (“Proteas)
+- Work and social inclusion and rehabilitation for individuals with physical handicaps (“Proteas")

-Development of a model for evaluating the functionality of people with disabilities (Disability / Functionality Card, Attica Regional Development Plan 2014–2020).
+Development of a model for evaluating the functionality of people with disabilities (ICF, Attica Regional Development Plan 2014–2020).

-The Social Work Foundation is supervised by the Ministry of Labor and Social Affairs as a certified organization offering social services.
-It is registered in the National register of Organization offering Social Care Services as a non-profit organization and is one of the few Greek organization to have received accreditation of the First, Second and Third Level.
+The Social Work Foundation is supervised by the Ministry of Labor and Social Affairs.
+It is registered at the National Registry of Social Care Service Providers as a non-profit organisation and is one of the few Greek to have received accreditation at all three levels of health related service provision.